VisitBritain/Andrew Pickett

 Unique accommodation and glamping

 Thinking about staying somewhere a bit quirkier?
-From eco-friendly treehouses to converted windmills and water towers, shepherds’ huts to age-old castles, there are so many special places to stay across Britain and Northern Ireland.
+From eco-friendly treehouses and converted windmills to narrowboats, water towers, shepherds’ huts and age-old castles, there are so many special places to stay across Britain and Northern Ireland.

 This kind of accommodations tends to be a bit pricier than traditional accommodation options, but many come with luxurious touches like Swedish hot tubs, cosy fire pits and welcome hampers.
 You can find some of these creative places on websites like Canopy and Stars and Cool Stays.